danielfebrero/dark-eccho/readme.md

 ## 🚀 Getting Started
 To get started with the repository, clone it to your local machine using Git and explore the various directories.

+To run the webapp or deploy it, you must be familiar with aws cli and elasticbeanstalk (eb deploy, etc)

 ## 🤝 Contribution
 Contributions to the repository are welcome.
 Please adhere to the following guidelines:
 - Make sure to create a new branch for your contributions.